"Weapons from Russia-Ukraine war now coming into Africa," Buhari warns

-Buhari Issues New Advisory to the World, Speaks on Inflow of Weapons into Africa, Nigeria
+Buhari Issues New Advisory, Speaks on Inflow of Weapons into Africa, Nigeria from Russia-Ukraine War

+- The ongoing war between Russia and Ukraine seems to have its ripple effect littered across Africa and the Lake Chad region

+- This is as President Muhammadu Buhari has issued a warning over the proliferation of small and light weapons into the region and the continent as a whole for the conflict situation

 President Muhammadu Buhari has warned that weapons from the raging war between Russia and Ukraine are now finding their way into the Lake Chad Basin region.